 Threats of self-harm.
 In extreme situations, manipulative parents will threaten suicide if they don’t get what they want, i.e. sole custody.

 Children of divorce who are manipulated by parents suffer long-term psychological consequences.
 They may have trouble recognizing or feeling entitled to their own feelings.
 As adults, they may feel smothered in romantic relationships because of growing up with an enmeshed parent.
 They learn how to create drama, not resolve conflict, so they often duplicate the same tumultuous interpersonal style.

 Yet children of manipulative parents can be helped with appropriate interventions, including parents agreeing to a model know as parallel parenting.
 In an upcoming post, we will discuss strategies for protecting kids whose parents use them as weapons.

 Are you engaged in a custody battle with a high conflict personality type?
 Our experienced family law attorneys can help.
-Please contact us today to schedule your free confidential attorney consultation.
+Please contact us today to schedule your initial confidential attorney consultation.